dapr/docs/daprdocs/content/en/reference/components-reference/supported-name-resolution/nr-sqlite.md

 ## Spec configuration fields

-When using the SQLite component as name resolver, the `spec.nameResolution.configuration` dictionary contains these options:
+When using the SQLite name resolver component, the `spec.nameResolution.configuration` dictionary contains these options:

 | Field        | Required | Type | Details  | Examples |
 |--------------|:--------:|-----:|:---------|----------|